awsdocs/amazon-s3-userguide/doc_source/creating-bucket.md

    + Not contain uppercase characters\.
    + Start with a lowercase letter or number\.

-   After you create the bucket, you can't change its name\.
+   After you create the bucket, you cannot change its name\.
 For information about naming buckets, see [Bucket naming rules](bucketnamingrules.md)\.
 **Important**
-Avoid including sensitive information, such as account numbers, in the bucket name\.
+Avoid including sensitive information, such as account number, in the bucket name\.
 The bucket name is visible in the URLs that point to the objects in the bucket\.

 1. In **Region**, choose the AWS Region where you want the bucket to reside\.

-   Choose a Region that is close to you geographically to minimize latency and costs and to address regulatory requirements\.
+   Choose a Region close to you to minimize latency and costs and address regulatory requirements\.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region\.
-For a list of Amazon S3 AWS Regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.
+For a list of Amazon S3 AWS Regions, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

-1. Keep the remaining settings set to the defaults\.
-For more information on additional bucket settings, see [Creating a bucket](create-bucket-overview.md)\.
+1. Under **Object Ownership**, to disable or enable ACLs and control ownership of objects uploaded in your bucket, choose one of the following settings:

+**ACLs disabled**
+   + **Bucket owner enforced** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
+ACLs no longer affect permissions to data in the S3 bucket\.
+The bucket uses policies to define access control\.

+     To require that all new buckets are created with ACLs disabled by using IAM or AWS Organizations policies, see [Disabling ACLs for all new buckets \(bucket owner enforced\)](ensure-object-ownership.md#object-ownership-requiring-bucket-owner-enforced)\.

+**ACLs enabled**
+   + **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.

+     If you apply the bucket owner preferred setting, to require all Amazon S3 uploads to include the `bucket-owner-full-control` canned ACL, you can [add a bucket policy](ensure-object-ownership.md#ensure-object-ownership-bucket-policy) that only allows object uploads that use this ACL\.
+   + **Object writer** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.
+**Note**
+To apply the **Bucket owner enforced** setting or the **Bucket owner preferred** setting, you must have the following permission: `s3:CreateBucket` and `s3:PutBucketOwnershipControls`\.

+1. In **Bucket settings for Block Public Access**, choose the Block Public Access settings that you want to apply to the bucket\.

+   We recommend that you keep all settings enabled unless you know that you need to turn off one or more of them for your use case, such as to host a public website\.
+Block Public Access settings that you enable for the bucket are also enabled for all access points that you create on the bucket\.
+For more information about blocking public access, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.

+1. \(Optional\) If you want to enable S3 Object Lock, do the following:

+   1. Choose **Advanced settings**, and read the message that appears\.
+**Important**
+You can only enable S3 Object Lock for a bucket when you create it\.
+If you enable Object Lock for the bucket, you cannot disable it later\.
+Enabling Object Lock also enables versioning for the bucket\.
+After you enable Object Lock for the bucket, you must configure the Object Lock default retention and legal hold settings to protect new objects from being deleted or overwritten\.
+For more information, see [Configuring S3 Object Lock using the console](object-lock-console.md)\.

+   1. If you want to enable Object Lock, enter **enable** in the text box and choose **Confirm**\.

+   For more information about the S3 Object Lock feature, see [Using S3 Object Lock](object-lock.md)\.
+**Note**
+To create an Object Lock enabled bucket, you must have the following permissions: s3:CreateBucket, s3:PutBucketVersioning and s3:PutBucketObjectLockConfiguration\.

 1. Choose **Create bucket**\.